 - Darcy Burner - Executive Director, American Progressive Caucus Policy Foundation

-- Jonathan Chait - New York magazine - @jonathanchait
+- Jonathan Chait - political columnist for New York Magazine - @jonathanchait

 - Emily Friedman - independent health policy and ethics analyst